Dance students working on their ballet technique in a dance studio.

 Let your personality shine

 For acting and theatre auditions, your personality is what is going to win you the audition or interview.
-Make sure you always be yourself and let people know that there is something unique and new about your character; something that only you can bring into the role.
+Make sure you are always yourself and let people know that there is something unique and new about your character - something that only you can bring to the role.

-Applicants who are honest, keen and can explain their interest in the subject area well are the memorable ones.
+Applicants who are honest, keen, and can clearly explain their interest in the subject area are the most memorable ones.
 Have a few anecdotes up your sleeve about your own experiences so far.

 Show your passion

-Making a connection is important in your audition.
-As soon as you’re in the room and you know who you’re going to be reading with make sure you connect with them.
-Maintain eye contact and make the panel believe that you know them.
+Making a connection is essential in your audition.
+As soon as you’re in the room and know who you’ll be reading with, make sure to connect with them.
+Maintain eye contact and convey to the panel that you know them.
 Take them on your journey.

 What makes an applicant stand out in an interview is their interest in the subject.
 Could you discuss the music you are listening to at the moment?”